njb2163/arxivcode/src/embeddings/README.md

-# Code Encoder Training Workflow
+# Embeddings Workflow

+This guide covers two workflows for generating code embeddings:

-This guide explains how to train a contrastive learning model that learns to align paper descriptions with their corresponding code implementations.
+1. **Training Workflow**: Fine-tune CodeBERT using contrastive learning to align papers with code
+2. **Inference Workflow**: Generate embeddings using pretrained CodeBERT (Task 2 & 3)

+---

 ## Overview

+### Training Workflow

-The workflow trains two encoders (paper encoder and code encoder) using CodeBERT to create embeddings where:
+Trains two encoders (paper encoder and code encoder) using CodeBERT to create embeddings where:
 - **Matching pairs** (paper + its code) are close together
 - **Non-matching pairs** are far apart

 These embeddings are then used for semantic code retrieval: given a paper query, find the most relevant code.

+### Inference Workflow (Task 2 & 3)

+Generates embeddings from code snippets using pretrained CodeBERT:
+- **Task 2**: Extract function-level code snippets from Python files
+- **Task 3**: Generate embeddings and save in NumPy format (`code_embeddings.npy`)

+This workflow performs **inference only** - it does NOT fine-tune the model.

+---

+## Which Workflow Should I Use?

+- **Use Training Workflow** if you want to fine-tune CodeBERT for better alignment between papers and code
+- **Use Inference Workflow (Task 2 & 3)** if you want to quickly generate embeddings from code snippets using pretrained CodeBERT

+Both workflows can be used independently or together.

 ---